Kizoky/share-the-doom/README.md

 ![Logo](https://media.moddb.com/images/mods/1/38/37937/STD.2.png)
 # Postal 2: Share the Doom

-GZDoom 4.3+ is required to run this mod!
+GZDoom 4.3+ or LZDoom 3.85 is required to run this mod!
 Vulkan renderer is recommended!!

 # Status: Unfinished
 [Please note this mod is extremely unfinished, may have features broken, unfinished, or non-existent]